jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 [CoDAR](https://arxiv.org/abs/2603.02547),
 [LangFlow](https://arxiv.org/abs/2604.11748),
 [ELF](https://arxiv.org/abs/2605.10938), and
 [FlowLM](https://arxiv.org/abs/2605.20199).
-Their inference procedures are quite
-similar: they use continuous refinement before returning to discrete text.
+These methods are not the same object, but they share a broad inference shape: use a continuous state or relaxation before returning to discrete text.
 They differ in where they place the continuous state, how they map back to tokens, and whether they learn diffusion, flow matching, or a flow-map-like few-step sampler.
-One of the remaining challenges is whether continuous refinement can give a proper validation perplexity, not only a useful sampler.
+One remaining challenge is whether these procedures can give a well-defined validation perplexity for text, not only useful samples.

 ## Related reading